fabioturazzi/DatabaseDesign/README.md

 # Database Design and Development Project

 ## Project Goal
-The project aims to build a database from scratch for a hiking orgarnization, demonstrating step-by-step process from user requirement analysis, to identify entities and relationships with assumptions about cardinality and participation, EER modeling, relational schema, normalization, ending with the CRUD for illustrating purposes.
+The project aims to build a database from scratch for a hiking orgarnization, demonstrating step-by-step process from user requirement analysis.
+We identify entities and relationships with assumptions about cardinality and participation, EER modeling, relational schema, normalization, indexing, and end with the CRUD for illustrating purposes.
-In addition, 10 business queries are answered at the end, using advance SQL queries to generate reports.
+In addition, business queries are answered at the end, using advance SQL to generate reports.

 ## Methodologies and Tools:
 - Relational Database with PostgreSQL
 - ER and ERR Mapping with [diagrams.net](https://app.diagrams.net/?src=about)
--

 ## Workflow:
 This project follows a [waterfall model](https://en.wikipedia.org/wiki/Waterfall_model), with the phases listed below.
-1. User requirements analysis
+1. Project Introduction
+2. Requirements Gathering
-2. Conceptual Design
+3. Database Design
-3. Logical Design
+  2.1.
+Logical Design
-4. Physical Design
+  2.2.
+Physical Design
-5. Normalization
+4. Normalization
+5. Data Types and Constraints
-6. CRUD Operation
+6. SQL DLL
+7. SQL Indexing
+8. Populating Tables
+9. Dropping Tables
-7. Business Inquiries with Advance PostgreSQL
+10. Business Inquiries with Advance PostgreSQL

 ## Directory
 ```